jeromeupload/guilddkp/README.md

 * /gdclass class                        - for getting top 10 players and their dkp standing | default class is own class
 * /gdshow                               - for showing GuildDKP UI
 * /gdhide                               - for hiding GuildDKP UI

-TODO:
-1. Ensure only officers can do DKP control functions